MarkusvonStaden/Subjectivity-Analysis/README.md

 # Objectivity/Subjectivity analysis on newspaper articles

+## Goal

-Training a model to detect wether a given text is objective or not.
+The Goal of this notebook is to train a model to detect wether a given text is objective or subjective.

 ## Idea